 Add domains to the Referral Exclusion List

-Here’s an example Tag Assistant Recordings report that shows what it looks like when cross-domain tracking is not setup properly.
+Here’s an example Tag Assistant Recordings report that shows what it looks like when cross-domain measurement is not setup properly.